ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Connection ID bytes are used on the proxy to client network path.

-Packet injection with a known QUIC Connection ID can also happen in the client-to-proxy direction, however, this only affects forwarded mode since tunnelled mode leverages QUIC packet authentication (see {{?RFC9001}}).
-None of the packet transforms defined in this document provide packet authentication.
-Even if a packet transform did provide packet authentication, attackers may inject replayed packets which would satisfy authentication checks.
+Packet injection with a known QUIC Connection ID can also happen in the client-to-proxy direction, however, this only affects forwarded mode since tunnelled mode sends packets within an authenticated and integrity protected QUIC connection to the proxy (see {{?RFC9001}}).
+None of the packet transforms defined in this document provide integrity protection.
+Even if a packet transform did provide integrity protection, attackers may inject replayed packets.
 Protection against replayed packets is similarly provided by QUIC in tunnelled mode, but not provided by any of the forwarded mode packet transforms defined in this document.

 [comment1]: # OPEN ISSUE: Figure out how clients and proxies could interact to
 [comment2]: # learn whether an adversary is injecting malicious forwarded